7 REASONS WHY YOU HAVE TO VISIT BENITSES, CORFU

 - They are expensive.
 When I was last there, they were charging more than 1 euro for a cucumber!

 - They aren’t fresh.

-Benitses might not be well-known for its fruit, but it could be!
+Benitses might not be well-known for its fruit, but it should be!
 There are dozens of fig trees scattered throughout the village – one of our favourite fruits – as well as pomegranates, blackberries, plums and even bananas.
 If you keep your eyes peeled, you can find fruits all over the place, even on some of the trees on Benitses beach!

 Bonus: Play with the cats